Skip to main content

 Otter Tail County, MinnesotaOligotrophic

-Bass Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Bass Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 A TSI value of 40 puts Bass Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Among the 97 graded lakes in Otter Tail County, Bass Lake ranks 8 — in the top quartile locally.